jeremychone/rust-sqlb/README.md

 > NOTE 4: During the `0.y.z` period, API changes will result in `.y` increments.

 Goals for first **0.y.z** releases:

 - **sqlx** - Only plan to be on top of [sqlx](https://crates.io/crates/sqlx).
 - **PostgreSQL** - Focus only on PostgreSQL.
 - **Macros** - Adding macros to keep things DRY (but they are optional.
 All can be implemented via trait objects)
-- **limitations** - Currently, to make types work with `sqlb` they must implement`sqlb::SqlxBindable` trait.
+- **Limitations** - Currently, to make types work with `sqlb` they must implement`sqlb::SqlxBindable` trait.
 The aim is to implement `SqlxBindable` for all `sqlx` types and allowing app code to implement `SqlxBindable` for their specific types.
 If there are any external types that should be supported but are not currently, please feel free to log a ticket.
+A good pattern for this type is for `sqlb` to add type support by features (e.g., see `chrono_support` sqlb feature).

 ## Early API Example (just conceptual for now)